shridrgk/code-test-update/README.md

 **JavaScript** - Use only plain vanilla JavaScript, you can use whichever modern standards you like however.
 No libraries or frameworks, except if you want to use a template library for above.

+**Github** - Commit this to your own public Github account, with regular commits including descriptions.

 Replicate **design.png** in the design folder as best you can, populate it with **code-test.json** found in the JSON folder.

 ## Notes